CoreumFoundation/coreum/x/dex/spec/README.md

 trading pairs, ensuring that denom(asset FT) can only be exchanged with certain currencies or assets, as specified by the admin or governance.

-### Extensions
+## Extensions

-Before placing an order in the order book, the DEX verifies whether the order is permitted by interacting with the specific interface provided by the extensions' smart contract.
-If the required interface is not implemented, the DEX will reject the order, preventing it from being placed.
+The current version of the DEX doesn't support the extensions.
+It means if a user places an order with the asset FT extension token, such an order will be rejected.